RELATED PARTY TRANSACTIONS

 For the self storage properties that are managed by the PROs, the employees responsible for operation of the self storage properties are generally employees of the PROs who charge the Company for the costs associated with the respective employees.
-For the years ended December 31, 2020, 2019 and 2018, the Company incurred $25.9 million, $32.0 million and $29.5 million, respectively, for payroll and related costs reimbursable to these PROs.
-Such costs are included in property operating expenses in the accompanying statements of operations.
+For the years ended December 31, 2022, 2021 and 2020, the Company incurred $29.3 million, $27.9 million and $25.9 million, respectively, for payroll and related costs reimbursable to these PROs.
+Such costs are included in property operating expenses in the accompanying consolidated statements of operations.

 Due Diligence Costs

-During the years ended December 31, 2020, 2019 and 2018, the Company incurred $0.5 million, $0.7 million and $0.4 million, respectively, of expenses payable to certain PROs related to self storage property acquisitions sourced by the PROs.
+During the years ended December 31, 2022, 2021 and 2020, the Company incurred $0.4 million, $1.7 million and $0.5 million, respectively, of expenses payable to certain PROs related to self storage property acquisitions sourced by the PROs.
 These expenses, which are based on the volume of transactions sourced by the PROs, are intended to reimburse the PROs for due diligence costs incurred in the sourcing and underwriting process.
-For the years ended December 31, 2020, 2019 and 2018 these due diligence costs are capitalized as part of the basis of the acquired self storage properties.
+For the years ended December 31, 2022, 2021 and 2020 these due diligence costs are capitalized as part of the basis of the acquired self storage properties.